NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 ![This is an image](output/output_example/00001.png)

 The script has few controls that are exposed at the beginning of the file.
-Please read along `single_video_pybullet.py` to see what is easy to change.
+Please consult `single_video_pybullet.py` to see what is easy to change.
-The major ones are:
+The major ones are as follow,
 - `--spp` for the number of sample per pixel, the higher it is the better quality the image will be.
 - `--nb_frames` number of images to export.
 - `--outf` folder where to store the data.